Nextomics/nextsv/README.md

 Memory consumption of the pipeline depends on number of threads and the size of the reference genome.
 For human genomes (3Gb), we recommend 4GB memory per thread.

+### Output files

+NextSV will generate a `work.sh` in the output directory.
+Run this `work.sh` and you will get output files.
+SV calls of sniffles and cuteSV will be generated in the `out_dir/3_SV_calls` folder.

 ### Full Usage
 ```